artyom-mameev/fast-study-notes/README.md

   sentence of the added fragment or start a new sentence with a capital letter;
-- Custom dictionary entries are divided into two types: for text correction and code correction, because some character combinations can be obviously incorrect for the code (e.g. space after dots) but normal for the text and vice versa;
+- Custom dictionary entries are divided into two types: for text correction and code correction, because some character combinations can be obviously incorrect for a code (e.g. space after dots) but normal for a text and vice versa;
 - Keyboard shortcuts.